-Section 75 If the country is at war or in danger of war, the Government may decree, where required by the public interest, that the right to a given invention shall be surrendered to the State or to another party designated by the Government.
-Reasonable compensation shall be paid for the right to the invention thus surrendered.
+If the country is at war or in danger of war, the Government may decree, where required by the public interest, that the right to a given invention shall be surrendered to the State or to another party designated by the Government.
+Reasonable compensation shall be paid for the invention thus surrendered.
 If no agreement is reached on compensation with the party entitled to compensation, the court shall determine the compensation.